IoT

 Where is the chassis number located?

 The frame number is located in different places on our cargo bikes and trailers.
-On the trailers, the frame number is knocked into the side of the base frame.
-On the yellow galvanized steel frames, we have knocked the frame number into the left side of the plate that sits between the top and bottom tubes.
-On aluminum frames for rearDrive or frames for cargo bikes without a motor, the frame number is stamped on a plate under the bottom bracket.
+On the trailers, the frame number is stamped on the side of the bottom frame.
+On the yellow galvanized steel frames, we have stamped the frame number on the left side of the plate between the top and bottom tubes.
+On aluminum frames for rearDrive or frames for cargo bikes without a motor, the frame number is stamped on a plate under the crank box.
 On midDrive aluminum frames, the frame number is stamped on the seat tube just above the motor housing.

 What is the chassis number?

-Every bike and trailer from us has its own unique number, called a frame number.
-Our frame number consists of our own manufacturer's mark 'CS', a serial number and a year mark.
+Every bike and trailer we make has its own unique number, called a frame number.
+Our frame number consists of our own manufacturer's mark "CS," a serial number, and a year mark.
 We keep track of all our models using the frame number.

 How old is my model?